Argentina travel insurance

 Argentina has some of the best skiing in the world, with around 20 resorts for beginners and intermediate skiers.
 And then there are the off-the-beaten track slopes for expert and professional thrill-seekers.
 In fact, the high-quality snow of Argentina is the destination of choice for many Olympic ski teams!

 The ski season generally runs from June until October.
-If you’re planning on a skiing or snowboarding holiday, you must select winter sports when getting a quote.
-Otherwise you're unlikley to be covered for injury or medical care should you need it.
-If you’re taking your own equipment, winter sports insurance covers lost, delayed, damaged or stolen items - which could save you a fortune on your ski equipment.
+You must select winter sports when getting a quote to ensure you have ski or snowboard insurance.
+Otherwise you're unlikely to be covered for injury or medical care should you need it.
+If you’re taking your own equipment, winter sports insurance covers lost, delayed, damaged or stolen items - which could save you a fortune on your ski equipment, if you have the correct ski travel insurance in place.

 Do I need a visa to travel to Argentina?